 4. Execute your map

-Step 1: To get an overview of a piece, I propose that we establish an aural model, research background information, and prepare a score.
+Step 1: To get an overview of a piece, I propose that we establish an aural model (typically by listening to recordings), research background information, and prepare a score.
 Score preparation entails dividing a piece into sections, identifying difficulties, translating any text, and numbering measures.

 Step 2: To map an interpretation, I apply the Principles of Artistic Interpretation detailed in Chapter 2, and I advocate expressively vocalizing rhythms.

-Step 3: I provide separate guidelines for singers and instrumentalists to map the technical requirements of a piece.
-For singers, those strategies include clarifying diction, speaking text in rhythm, and singing a melody on ah.
-For instrumentalists, they involve aligning fingerings, breaths, bowings, tonguings, and the like with the interpretive map.
+Step 3: I provide separate guidelines for singers and instrumentalists to map the technical requirements of a composition.
+For instrumentalists, those strategies involve aligning fingerings, breaths, bowings, tonguings, and so forth with the interpretive map.

-Step 4: With an intepretive/technical framework in place, I describe ways in which we can play or sing with ease and expressiveness.
-In particular, I discuss how to oversee tempo, ensure quality, and learn efficiently.
+Step 4: With an interpretive/technical framework in place, I describe ways in which we can play or sing with ease.
+In particular, I discuss strategies to ensure quality and learn efficiently.

-After delineating those four steps, Chapter 3 delves into tactics for managing repetition, evaluating our work, and solving problems.
+After delineating the abovementioned four steps, Chapter 3 delves into tactics for managing repetition, evaluating our work, and solving problems.
+The ensuing chapters of Part I delineate practice strategies to mature pieces to concert-ready level.
+Part II then covers performance skill development.

-Ultimately, my objective is to outfit musicians with the tools they need to be independent artists who can absorb music quickly, enjoy their practice, and perform fearlessly.
+Ultimately, my objective is to outfit musicians with the tools they need to be independent artists who can absorb music quickly and perform fearlessly.

 © 2009 Gerald Klickstein